carlosivanr/hugo_website/content/guides/anova/2021-05-05-one-way-rm-anova/index.markdown

 <!-- </style> -->

-In this guide we will cover how to conduct one-way repeated measures ANOVA with the jmv and rstatix packages.
-Repeated measures ANOVA are used in cases where a particular observation from the same subject is taken multiple times.
-An example of this may be in an experiment of learning and memory where a rat is timed over several trials to measure how long it takes to find an escape platform in the Morris Water Task.
-Another example will be seen in our data set where scores for a cognitive assessment are compared at multiple ages.
+This guide covers how to conduct one-way repeated measures ANOVA with the jmv and rstatix packages.
+Repeated measures ANOVAs are used in cases where an observation from the same subject is taken multiple times.
+For example, an experimenter may wish to examine the changes in scores from a cognitive assessment gathered from the same participants at multiple ages.

 ### The data set
-For this demo, we will use the chapter_11_table_5 dataset from the AMCP package.
-These data are from a hypothetical study that tracked the age-normed general cognitive scores from the McCarthy Scales of Children's Abilities (MSCA) of 12 children at 4 different time points.
+The chapter_11_table_5 dataset from the AMCP package is from a hypothetical study that tracked the age-normed general cognitive scores from the McCarthy Scales of Children's Abilities (MSCA) of 12 children at 4 different time points, .

 ```r